googlemaps/gmp-firebase-extensions/firestore-geocode-address/PREINSTALL.md

 ### Retrive latitude and longitude for an address

-This feature will geocode (retrive latitude and longitude) an address when a valid address has been added/updated in a document from the specified collection.
+The extension will geocode (retrive latitude and longitude) an address when a valid address has been added/updated in a document from the target collection.

-When a document in the target collection is created or updated with a

 For example, if we configure the extension to listen to the `address_book` collection, we can use the code snippet below to create a new document with an `address` field set to `1600 Amphitheatre Parkway, Mountain View, CA`.
 This will trigger the extension to add `latitude` and `longitude` fields to the document that map to the address.